Use of Social Media

 C. Personal Use of Social Media

-Members or groups of the university community may not disclose any confidential or proprietary information of the university or its employees, students, trainees or patients through personal use of social media.
+Members or groups of the University community may not disclose any confidential or proprietary information of the University or its employees, students, trainees or patients through personal use of social media.
 This includes internal reports, procedures, internal business-related confidential communications and other private and confidential information as described in Section III.B.
 (HOOP 206, Privacy of Individually Identifiable Health Information and HOOP 129, Educational Records).
-Disclosure of such information may result in disciplinary action, up to and including termination or dismissal.
+Health care providers and all other employees should refrain from responding directly to patient reviews, student course/professor reviews, or other similar postings online.
+Any responses should be made only through the appropriate university channels (e.g., patient experience offices, public affairs/marketing, etc.).
+Disclosure of private or confidential information may result in disciplinary action, up to and including termination or dismissal.
 Review the guidelines on the Office of Public Affairs website for additional information.

 - Office of Public Affairs